-The content of this article or any related information is under the Creative Commons license BY, you can republish this content freely but you must mention the author of this article and indicate the URL of this page: https://www.exabyteinformatica.com/tienda/foro/greg-graffin-s-biography-bad-religion-singer-t1376.html
+The content of this article or any related information is under the Creative Commons license BY, you can republish this content freely but you must mention the author of this article: Kernel and indicate the URL of this page: https://www.exabyteinformatica.com/tienda/foro/greg-graffin-s-biography-bad-religion-singer-t1376.html

 Bad faith frontman Greg Graffin single-handedly nullifies the perception that some have about punk rock being an ignorant variety of song for youngsters: he has a grasp's degree in geology and a Ph.D. in biology.
 First raised in south-eastern Wisconsin and then Milwaukee, Graffin relocated with his mom to la on the age of eleven, after his fogeys divorced.
 Keen on pop radio from an early age, Graffin was in for quite a (tradition) shock when surrounded with the aid of all the pot-smoking surfer dudes of the San Fernando Valley, who largely admired groups like Led Zeppelin.
 Happily for Graffin, the la punk/hardcore scene was simply starting to take form, offering him a good deal necessary option. fitting privy to bands through being attentive to scenester Rodney Bingenheimer's Rodney on the ROQ radio display, Graffin soon gravitated towards such punk businesses as the adolescents, Black Flag, and the Circle Jerks (in addition to certain new wavers -- the automobiles, Elvis Costello, and so forth.).